johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.15 Enroute and Cross-Country Instrument Flight, Including Lost Comms.md

   - lesson
 ---
 ### Objective
-Develop the pilot's knowledge, skill and risk management associated with planning an IFR cross-country, choosing an alternate, and filing a flight plan, including [[Lost Communications]] procedures.
-Plan and fly instrument cross-country flight to satisfy aeronautical experience in [[FAR 61.65 Instrument Rating Reqs]].
+Develop the pilot's knowledge, skill and risk management associated with planning an IFR cross-country, choosing an alternate, and filing a flight plan, including [[lost communications]] procedures.
+Plan and fly instrument cross-country flight to satisfy aeronautical experience in [[FAR 61.65 Instrument Rating Reqs|FAR 61.65]].

 ### Resources
 - [[FAR 61.65 Instrument Rating Reqs]]